10XGenomics/enclone/README.md

 <br>
 <br>

 <b>enclone</b> is a computational tool for studying the adaptive immune system in humans and
 other vertebrate species.

-It uses data from <b>[10x Genomics](https://www.10xgenomics.com/)</b> which permit the precise characterization of individual immune cells.
+It takes as input data from
+<b>[10x Genomics](https://www.10xgenomics.com/), providing captured RNA
+sequences for B and T cell receptors in single cells.
+It organizes these cells into groups (clonotypes) arising from the same progenitor and compactly displays each clonotype along with its salient features, including mutated amino acids.

 <img src="img/general_audience.svg" alt="general audience" title="general audience" width="770"/>